Master of Natural Resources (MNR)

 Forest management responses to climate change will rely on understanding the mechanisms of interaction between forests and climate, as well as the capacity to evaluate impacts of future climate scenarios on forests.
 This course will consider effects of rising CO2 and changing climate at the level of ecophysiological processes, changes in species distribution, changes in disturbance regimes, and ecosystem-level impacts mediated by the water, carbon, and nitrogen cycles.
 Modeling approaches will include statistically-based bioclimatic envelopes, and dynamic global vegetation models that treat ecosystem processes and changes in biome distribution.

-Recommended: Basic ecology course and at least two years experience working in the natural resources field.
+Recommended: Basic ecology course.
 FCSJ Graduate Certificate students should take SNR 511 in their first term

 Capstone project integrating course work, readings, and assignments to address complex natural resource problems of local or regional importance.
 Taught via Ecampus only.
 Graded P/N.